What you’ve been waiting for. . .

 1984 – Liberty Hill Farm opens its doors as a farm vacation destination.
 The first guests, the Kerwin Family from New Jersey, continue to return on a regular basis.
 Liberty Hill Farm has welcomed guests from all 50 states and from around the world, many of whom return year after year.
 New generations are now among the guests.

-2007- Both Kennett sons decide to farm with Dad!!
+2007- Both Kennett sons, Tom and Dave, decide to farm with Dad!!
 We need to increase the herd to provide for the whole family.
 The neighbors help us add onto the barn, creating the “Habitat for Bovinity”!!
 The cows mooove in to the new portion in January.

 2008- Yankee Magazine featured Liberty Hill Farm as one of the Top 5 Places in New England!!
 Christina Tree, renowned travel guide, was asked “If she could stay overnight at only five places in New England, where would they be?”
 Liberty Hill Farm was on the list!!